vincedarley/homebridge-plugin-bwaspa/README.md

 If you have more than one Spa, with minor modifications this plugin could happily handle that situation - please submit a bug report (and/or try to make the code changes yourself).

 It looks like it might be possible to move the Flow sensor to a pair of "Filter Condition", "Filter life" settings on the thermostat.
 Might be a slightly better fit for Homekit's approach.
+Similarly in Matter treating the Spa as a "Water Heater" device might make more sense than the current thermostat approach.

 ## Other related work